Teaching Children new Culture and Customs

-We were teenage pen-pals in high school – myself in Adelaide, Australia; and her in Osaka, Japan.
+We have been invited to stay in Sydney with one of my long-time friends.
+We were teenage penpals in high school – myself in Adelaide, Australia; and her in Osaka, Japan.

-We arrive, and immediately we are asked to remove our shoes at the door, and to go through the 1/2 net curtains that hang at each door-frame.
+We arrive, and immediately we are asked to remove our shoes at the door and to go through the 1/2 net curtains that hang at each door-frame.
 In this case, the house is pretty entirely decked out as a Snoppy Japanese shire/museum.

 We eat on the low table with cushions on the floor.
 As my son loves to eat in front of the TV, this is no biggie for him!

 He is promptly informed not to walk on the top of the futon bed, and definitely not to use it as a trampoline!
-Our friend, graciously is sleeping on the floor.
+Our friend is graciously sleeping on the floor.

 We hit the sack, on what feels also a bit like sleeping on a floor, as a futon has no cushioning, but surprisingly, I find it is fabulous for my back, and I wake up after a pain-free sleep.

 Our host, greets us in Japanese of which she insists my son learns and speaks a few words – he doesn’t get why, but she keeps pushing – yeah!
 We also bow, and placed our hands under our chins and repeated a Japanese saying before eating – which we both mastered.

 Next day we ask her to choose a dining place for a late “birthday lunch celebration’ for her, so she selects one of the most sought after Chinese Dumpling Houses.
 I thought my son was about to break down, as she informs him he cannot play his 3DS at the table – it is rude.
 She shows him how to use chopsticks, and orders food for all of us.
 All dishes are new and strange to us.